LostProperty/deform_demo/README.rst

 TODO
 ====

-1. Display a form for a recipe:
+1. Done - Display a form for a recipe
- - add more fields (using colander)

 2. Save a recipe (to the DB)
  - map with pstucts/cstructs?